 Most people have heard of catnip being used in cats.
-This curious plant is well known for making cats euphoric; it makes some cats very sleepy and makes some very playful and energetic.
+This interesting plant is well known for making cats euphoric; it makes some cats very sleepy and makes some very playful and energetic.

 Catnip is a plant in the mint family that contains the essential oil known as Nepetalactone.
 In cats, it is thought that when smelling the catnip, the nepetalactone targets the receptors in the brain and causes euphoria.
 It does so by binding to protein receptors in the nasal cavity and stimulating sensory neurons which provoke a response in the part of the brain that regulates the emotions (hypothalamus).